IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   **Important:** If you use a `cloudbuild.yaml` file, ensure it is **committed and pushed** to your GitHub repository so Cloud Build can find it.
 (See Troubleshooting E if your pushes are failing).
     *   This file gives you manual control over each build step.

 **IMPORTANT: The error "Failed to trigger build: if 'build.service_account' is specified..." (see Troubleshooting D) is related to the trigger's logging configuration when using a user-managed service account.
-This needs to be resolved at the trigger level, regardless of whether you use Buildpacks or a `cloudbuild.yaml` file.**
+This needs to be resolved at the trigger level.
+If `gcloud` commands are proving difficult, consider trying the "Buildpacks" trigger type as an alternative.**

 ---